 When students apply to the College of Engineering and Applied Science from high school, they may indicate to enter the college as “open option” (unsure of engineering major), or they may select a preliminary engineering major.

 Sometime after completion of the first semester, and by the eighth week of the second semester, all students should finalize their choice of major in the college.
 A student wishing to make a switch within the college uses the Change of Major Form to finalize his/her choice of major.

-Students in good academic standing in the college (i.e., with a CU cumulative GPA of at least 2.250) will receive immediate confirmation of their major choice.
+Students with a CU cumulative GPA of at least 2.250 will receive immediate confirmation of their major choice.

-Students who are not on a pathway towards academic improvement after completion of the second semester have violated the terms of their academic probation and are placed on academic suspension.
+Students who are not on a pathway towards academic improvement after completion of the second semester are placed on academic suspension.
 They continue to remain in preliminary major status and are not confirmed in any major in the college.
-See also information on Academic Probation and Suspension.
+See also information on Academic Recovery and Suspension.

 Because transfer students (including Intra-University Transfer students) will already have completed, at a minimum, two calculus and two appropriate science courses before transferring into the college, these students should apply directly to their destination choice of major.